Grantseekers

 Budget Format

-Budgets submitted should include 1) itemized budget for the entire project (or for the amount requested) including all revenue sources known to date, and 2) justification showing how each budget line item relates to the project and how the budgeted amount was calculated.
+Budgets submitted should include 1) itemized budget for the entire project (or at minimum articulating intended allocation of the amount requested) including all revenue sources known to date, and 2) justification showing how each budget line item relates to the project and how the budgeted amount was calculated.

 Example of preferred budget format